 “Our aim in filing this suit is to end this mass surveillance program in order to protect the rights of our users around the world”.

-The non-profit is joined by eight other organisations “from across the ideological spectrum,” including:
+The non-profit is joined by eight other organizations “from across the ideological spectrum,” including:

 - Amnesty International USA